SønderjyskE Ishockey: History

 Vojens Ishockey Klub (VIK) was founded 5 January 1963 by Jens Peder Hansen on Fuglesøen, at that time an icy lake in Vojens.
 In 25 years Jens Peder Hansen ran the club as chairman.
 In the early years he was goalie and later coach for the elite team.

 In 1965 the club was promoted to the top league in Denmark - 1.
 Division.
 In 1973 the club started to play indoor in the new Vojens Skøjtehal.
 After winning 3 championships with key players as Egon Kahl, Steen Schou, and George Galbraith, the club began to struggle in the 1980s and was relegated in 1987.
 Promotion in 1989 was followed by relegation the next year, but since 1992 the club has played in the top league in Denmark.
 Since 2004 as part of the SønderjyskE organisation.

-SønderjyskE as an organisation was formed in 2004.
+SønderjyskE as an organisation was formed in 2004, enabling the clubs to represent not only a city but the whole region of South Jutland (Sønderjylland), which drew more attention to the teams from sponsors, fans and media and made it easier to keep talents in South Jutland.
 In the 2003-04 season the hockey club was named IK Sønderjylland, from 1997 to 2003 Vojens Lions and prior to this Vojens Ishockey Klub (founded 1963).
 VIK still is the owner of the league license and runs the amateur teams in the club.
 In January 2011 the team moved to the new Syd Energi Arena (5,000 spectators, in 2018 named Frøs Arena) that is built in connection to their secondary arena Vojens Skøjtehal (2,300).